 - G. Hours.
 At a minimum, PAOS shall be open to the general public from 8am to 8pm. - H. Elevation.
 A minimum of 3,000 square feet of PAOS shall be at sidewalk elevation.
 If less square footage is required, then all required PAOS shall be at sidewalk elevation. - I. Hardscape.
 A maximum of 25 percent of PAOS shall be paved in standard concrete.
 Remaining areas shall use one of the following enhanced paving techniques: brick, natural stone, unit concrete pavers, textured and colored concrete, concrete with exposed or special aggregate.
 Alternative paving may be allowed per review authority approval. - J. Seating.
 Seating shall be provided at a minimum of 1 seat per 300 square feet of required PAOS.
 Fractions shall be rounded down to the nearest whole number. - 1.
 Benches shall be calculated as 1 seat per 24 linear inches. - K. Landscape.
 A minimum of 25 percent of PAOS shall be planted area with a minimum dimension of 30 inches in length, width, and depth.
 Landscaping shall comply with PMC 17.44. - L. Trees.
 A minimum of one 24-inch box tree per project or for every 750 square feet of PAOS, whichever is greater, shall be planted.
 For projects with 2 or more trees, a minimum 50 percent of trees planted shall be shade trees. - 1.
-Trees planted in pots on the ground floor shall not be counted towards the tree requirement. - M. Common Open Space Credit.
+Trees planted in pots on the ground floor shall not be counted towards the tree requirement. - M. Blank Walls.
+PAOS shall adhere to the blank wall standards defined in Section 6.2.3, or provide one of the following mitigations: - 1.
+Green wall, vines, or other vertical landscaping element that covers a minimum of 75 percent of non-conforming blank wall area. - 2.
+Public art including, but not limited to, murals. - N. Common Open Space Credit.
 PAOS in excess of the minimum may count towards a maximum of 30 percent of the Common Open Space requirement at a 1:1 ratio.